cloudspokes/tc-leaderboard/README.md

 ## Adding or updating the scores for a member

 To add/update scores you will need to pass an API Key.
 Contact jeff@appirio.com for the key.

 When you POST scores to a leaderboard, if the member does not exist as a member in the leaderboard it will add them.
-If they already exists, it will update their score.
+If they already exists, it will add the score score you POSTed to their current score.
+So, if jeffdonthemic has a current score of 500 and you POST 100, the resulting score will be 600 for jeffdonthemic.
 Each time a score is added/update it will recalculate all of the rankings (thanks redis!!).

     curl -v -X POST -d handle=jeffdonthemic -d score=80 -d pic=http://community.topcoder.com/i/m/jeffdonthemic.jpeg -d apikey=[API-KEY] http://tc-leaderboard.herokuapp.com/demo